 What Can I Do if My Employer Discriminates Against Me Based on Military Service?

 Service members have the option of filing a complaint with the Department of Labor, or they can hire a private attorney to file a lawsuit against the employer.
-There is no requirement to file a complaint with the Department of Labor first, and there is no specific statute of limitations, although some courts have ruled that service members must file a lawsuit within 4 years of the violation.
+You would need to file a complaint with the Department of Labor within 60 days of the alleged violation; however, there is no requirement to file a complaint with the Department of Labor before a lawsuit, and there is no specific statute of limitations, although some courts have ruled that service members must file a lawsuit within 4 years of the violation.

 What Remedies Are Available?